Basic policy construction in Cedar

 A policy is a text document that includes the following elements:

-• Effect – The effect specifies the intent of the policy, to either permit` or forbid any request that matches the scope and conditions specified in the policy.
+• Effect – The effect specifies the intent of the policy, to either permit or forbid any request that matches the scope and conditions specified in the policy.

 • Scope – The scope specifies the combination of principals, actions, and resources to which the policy applies.
 Inclusion of these elements is mandatory.
-A policy that has only a scope without additional context conditions can be part of a role-based access control strategy.
+A policy that has only a scope without additional conditions can be part of a role-based access control strategy.

 • Conditions(Optional) You can optionally provide additional conditions.
 These conditions must be satisfied for the policy to affect the evaluation of the authorization request.
 These conditions are expressed as when and unless clauses.
 You can use the conditions to evaluate the attributes of the principals, resources, and other elements that make up the context of the request.
 A policy that includes conditions can be part of an attribute-based access control strategy.